 Prepare Now for a Possible Re-Emergence

 Next steps?
-What do we do now if the coronavirus (or another pandemic) re-emerges over the summer or fall due to a decrease in social distancing and other factors, employers will need to be prepared for a return to remote work and other pandemic-induced workplace changes.
+What do we do now if the corona-virus (or another pandemic) re-emerges over due to a decrease in social distancing and other factors, employers will need to be prepared for a return to remote work and other pandemic-induced workplace changes.

 Be a smart business owner or HR professional and make plans now - just in case - take the lessons you've learned in recent months and creating new policies and procedures so they're ready, if necessary.
 The pandemic has clearly proven creativity on the business side and what people can do from home.

 Autonomy is a key component of remote work, and increased autonomy tends to build employee engagement.
 Employees need to have that flexibility and permission to work anywhere.
 When we give people that choice, it increases our autonomy as employees.
 And autonomy is one of the leading indicators of whether people will have intrinsic motivation to do their jobs.

 - Key Lessons for the Next Possible Office Shutdown

 - 8 Tips for Communicating with Employees During a Crisis